 - Kid EDV trial.
 This Phase I trial in children with recurrent or refractory neurological or solid tumors will test EGFR-targeted EDVs carrying mitoxantrone.
-It is expected to commence in Sydney, Australia, in early February 2016.
+Phase I ongoing in Sydney, Australia, for more information click here

 Proprietary drugs.
 In early stage trials most patients enrolled have had multiple lines of chemotherapy and are generally chemo-resistant.
 We are developing our own drugs which are highly toxic and cannot be given systemically but are safe when delivered via the EDV.
 In laboratory tests and in animal models, these drugs prove to be up to 1000x more potent than conventional chemotherapy and are able to totally overcome drug resistance.
 One of these drugs is undergoing toxicology screens and if safe will be committed to the tailored EDV trial.